NikolaMilosa/ntfs-undelete/README.md

 (sudo) ntfs-undelete --output-dir <output_directory> --image <image> [--dry-run]
 ```

-- `image`:
+- `-i`,`--image`:
     - The path to the NTFS image from which you want to recover deleted files.
 The image can be obtained with [`dd`](https://www.geeksforgeeks.org/dd-command-linux/)
     - The path to the `/dev/sdX` of the device from which you want to recover deleted files.
-- `output_directory`: The directory where recovered files will be stored.
+- `-o`,`--output-dir`: The directory where recovered files will be stored.
 It must already exist.
-- `--dry-run`: Perform a dry run, simulating the recovery process without actually writing files to the output directory.
+- `-d`,`--dry-run`: Perform a dry run, simulating the recovery process without actually writing files to the output directory.

 ## Examples